-Write a Book in 18 Holes
+Write a Novel in 18 Holes

 Last year I published a book entitled How To Write A Novel in 100 Days.
 Now I thought I might attempt to tighten that frame of reference (and time) and focus on, How To Write a Book in 18 Holes.
-Over my writing career I have published three novels on golf, and edited three books of golf instruction.
+Over my writing career, I have published three novels on golf and edited three books of golf instruction.
 Now I have some advice on how to do both for anyone who writes or plays golf, or both, like myself.

 In my mind, playing golf and writing a novel are incongruously connected.
-I’m not the only writer who would know so.
-The wonderful novelist, John P. Marquand wrote Life at Happy Knoll (1957) and John Updike Golf Dream (1997), then there’s Herbert Warren Wind who started to play the game at 7 and wrote about golf all his life for The New Yorker, or James Ellroy, author of Brown’s Requiem in 1981.
+I’m not the only writer who would think so.
+The wonderful novelist, John P. Marquand wrote Life at Happy Knoll (1957) and John Updike Golf Dream (1997); then there’s Herbert Warren Wind who started to play the game at 7 and wrote about golf all his life for The New Yorker, or James Ellroy, author of Brown’s Requiem in 1981.
 All these writers were players.
 Each one, I’m sure, used the skills and habits of one craft to help the other.
 Let me explain.

-Golfers enjoy playing alone, often playing early in the day or late in the evening after the sun has set when it’s cool and quiet and the course is empty.
+Many golfers enjoy playing alone, often playing early in the day or late in the evening after the sun has set when it’s cool and quiet and the course is empty.
 Why?
 Well, as all golfers know, we have to work on our game without the distractions of others.
 As John Updike is quoted in Golf Digest, “Basically, I want to be alone with my golf.”

 The same is true for writers.